Peeragogy/Peeragogy.github.io/introduction.md

 an expert in the particular subject matter -- learning together without one traditional teacher, especially using the tools and knowledge available online.
-The _Handbook_ draws extensively on our experiences working together on the _Handbook_ -- and our experiences in other collaborative projects that drew us here.
+What we say in the _Handbook_ draws extensively on our experiences working together on the _Handbook_ -- and our experiences in other collaborative projects that drew us here in the first place.
 The best way to learn about peeragogy is to get involved in putting peeragogy into action.
 Towards that end, coauthors and fans of the _Handbook_ have an active Google+ community, conveniently called "Peeragogy in Action".
 We maintain a regular